 These socioeconomic, institutional, and cultural shifts would not have been possible without the development of metrics and systems to measure, monitor, and influence progress towards a net-positive, regenerative society in ways that are innovative and flexible.
-Standard setters and policymakers have collaborated to ensure that metrics used to identify, measure, monitor, and report on the impacts of sustainable development and climate risks on organizations and the impact of organizations on the environment are understandable, meaningful, and consistent.
+Standard setters and policymakers have collaborated to assist in ensuring that metrics used to identify, measure, monitor, aand report on the impacts of sustainable development and climate risks on organizations and the impact of organizations on the environment are understandable, meaningful, and consistent.

-Countries have taken on board the principles as set out in the 2015 Paris Agreement goals and by the subsequent follow-up events and mechanisms serving its implementation, including the UN Sustainable Development Goals or Diversity, Equality & Inclusion targets and parameters.
+Countries have taken on board the principles as set out in the 2015 Paris Agreement goals and by the subsequent follow-up events and mechanisms serving its implementation, including the United Nations (UN) Sustainable Development Goals (SDGs) on Diversity, Equality & Inclusion targets and parameters.